Burial Information and Fees

 Interments

-2. Ownership.
 A Grant of Exclusive Right of Burial must be purchased or proven before an interment will be authorised.
+This must in the name of person being interred or the applicant requesting interment.

-4. The Registrar’s Certificate for Burial, the Certificate of Cremation or the Coroner’s Order for Burial (as applicable) must be received by the Clerk before permission for interment will be granted.
+The Registrar’s Certificate for Burial, the Certificate of Cremation or the Coroner’s Order for Burial (as applicable) must be received by the Burials Clerk.

-6. The selection of the place of interment is in all cases subject to the approval of the Burial Authority but the wishes of the parties will be met so far as may be deemed practicable.
+In all cases, the selection of a plot for burial or interment is subject to the approval of the Burial Authority but the wishes of the parties will be met so far as may be deemed practicable.

 Graves shall be dug to a maximum of 275 cm by 122 cm.
 Only wooden coffins to a maximum size of 198 cm x 66cm are permitted.
 Lead lined or large American style coffins are not permitted.

-9. Items on Graves.
+• Items on Graves.
 The area on the west side of the Burial Grounds (on the right-hand side of the central driveway going down the slope) is designated as a lawn cemetery.
 The only ornamentation permitted on these graves is a headstone.
-Trees, shrubs and other planted items, kerbing, wire netting, fencing, stones/gravel or kerb stones, toys, windmills, containers of drink and similar are not permitted.
+Trees, shrubs and other planted items, kerbing, wire netting, fencing, stones/gravel or kerb stones, toys, windmills, artificial plants and tributes, containers of drink and similar are not permitted.
 The Burial Authority reserves the right to remove any such items without notice.

 To minimise the negative environmental impact, only fresh floral tributes may be placed, but not planted, close to the relevant memorial.
 Floral tributes should be placed without any plastic or cellophane wrapping.